-Any staff member administering routine medications (including one-off doses of paracetamol), should complete the relevant training on Educare (see 9.9).
+Any staff member administering routine medications (including one-off doses of paracetamol), should complete the relevant training.

 Emergency medicines such as adrenaline do not require this training to be completed, but staff should familiarise themselves with the basic procedures.

 Controlled medications will be administered by a member of the pastoral team (see 7.3).